biotune-ai-lab/biotune/README.md

 ## 1. setup environement variables

-1. copy-paste the .env files in `examples/` and place them in the root of the project folder
+1. copy-paste the files in `examples/` and place them in the root of the project folder
 2. remove the .example at then end (`.env` and `.env.docker` if you are using Docker)

 ## 2a. set up and run the service locally